 When couples get

-divorced in Florida and in other states throughout the country, it is not uncommon
+divorced in Florida and in other states throughout the country, the spouse that

 alimony or maintenance.
 Alimony is a form of financial assistance that is paid